-Silas was beaten and placed in stocks in prison because he was a friend of Paul and a follower of Jesus.
-He traveled with Paul to Philippi where they were accused of being trouble makers and were arrested.
+Silas was beaten and placed in stocks in prison because he was Paul's friend and a follower of Jesus.
+He traveled with Paul to Philippi where they were accused of being trouble makers and were arrested and put in prison.

-They sang and praised God at midnight while in prison.
-God sent an earthquake to release them.
-The prison shook, the doors were opened, and the stocks fell off from their feet.
-Silas Becomes Paul's Friend
+They sang and praised God at midnight, and God sent an earthquake to release them from prison.